derintelligence/en-az-parallel-corpus/README.md

 $ curl https://s3.us-east-2.amazonaws.com/derintelligence/dataset/data.tar.gz | tar xzvf -
 ```

-In case of some problems with availability of dataset, twitter: @rkarrimov, @mammadhajili
+In case of some problems with availability of the dataset, twitter: @rkarrimov, @mammadhajili

 Corpus Statistics
 -----------------